What is Feeling Hot?

 - Fever of unknown origin

-If your dog has a dry and hot nose, as opposed to a wet and cool one, it can be a sign of a fever.
+If your dog has a dry and hot nose, as opposed to a wet and cool one, it can be a sign of a fever, although it may be normal for your dog, as well.
 Other signs are lethargy, loss of appetite, depression, shivering, vomiting, coughing, warm ears, red eyes and nasal discharge.
 The most accurate way to determine if your dog has a fever is to take its rectal temperature.

 Why Feeling Hot Occurs in Dogs

-Feeling hot and thus having a fever can occur as a symptom of many diseases or illnesses and for many reasons.
+Feeling hot and having a fever can occur as a sign of many diseases or illnesses and for many reasons.
 Some of them are easy to diagnose, although in some cases the cause is never discovered.

-It is common for your dog to develop a low grade-fever and feel hot after receiving a vaccination, as the injection comes into contact with the dog’s immune system.
-These fevers can often last 24 to 48 hours and are nothing to worry about.
+It is not uncommon for your dog to develop a low grade-fever and feel hot after receiving a vaccination, as the injection comes into contact with the dog’s immune system.
+These fevers can often last 24 to 48 hours and tend to be nothing to worry about.
 Some common reactions after receiving a vaccine can include swelling at the vaccination site, a mild fever, a decrease in activity and appetite as well as nasal discharge.
 Some less common but more serious side effects of vaccines are persistent diarrhea or vomiting, itchy or bumpy skin, swelling on the neck, ears or face, collapse, or severe coughing and difficulty breathing.
-If your pet has these symptoms, you should bring them to the vet immediately.
-If swelling at the place of vaccination does not begin to shrink after three weeks or appears to be getting larger, it can also call for a visit to the vet.
+If your pet has these signs, you should bring them to the vet immediately.
+If swelling at the place of vaccination does not begin to decrease over two to three weeks or appears to be getting larger, it can also call for a visit to the vet.

 If your dog consumes a poisonous substance it can cause an increase in body temperature.
 Some of these toxic substances include macadamia nuts and some types of human antidepressants.
 Other sources of toxins include antifreeze, toxic plants and human foods or medications.